v6cord/VVVVVV/FEATURES.md

 - `gotocheckpoint()` - Teleports the player to their last checkpoint

-- Add 6th argument to `createentity` that sets the color (createentity crewmen numbers)
+- Added 6th argument to `createentity` that sets the raw color

-- Add 7th argument to `createentity` that sets entity 1/56 type (ved numbers)
+- Added 7th argument to `createentity` that sets entity 1/56 type (Ved numbers)

 - Automatically pause/unpause all audio on focus change

 - Instead of defaulting to gray, assume unknown colors in createcrewman/changecolor are internal ones

-- Add an argument to createcrewman to set a name (instead of pink/blue/etc.), useful in combination with the above or when having multiple crewmen of the same color
+- Added an argument to createcrewman to set a name (instead of pink/blue/etc.), useful in combination with the above or when having multiple crewmen of the same color

-- Add color aliases for all colour functions
+- Added color aliases for all colour functions

-- Add optional parameter to `play` to set the fade-in time in ms (default 3000)
+- Added optional parameter to `play` to set the fade-in time in ms (default 3000)

 - `markmap(x, y, tile)` to put a tile on any minimap coordinate